 Trist sent a copy to Washington by the fastest means available, forcing Polk to decide whether or not to repudiate the highly satisfactory handiwork of his discredited subordinate.
 Polk chose to forward the treaty to the Senate.
 When the Senate reluctantly ratified the treaty (by a vote of 34 to 14) on March 10, 1848, it deleted Article X guaranteeing the protection of Mexican land grants.
 Following the ratification, U.S. troops were removed from the Mexican capital.

 To carry the treaty into effect, commissioner Colonel Jon Weller and surveyor Andrew Grey were appointed by the United States government and General Pedro Conde and Sr. Jose Illarregui were appointed by the Mexican government to survey and set the boundary.
 A subsequent treaty of December 30, 1853, altered the border from the initial one by adding 47 more boundary markers to the original six.
 Of the 53 markers, the majority were rude piles of stones; a few were of durable character with proper inscriptions.

 Over time, markers were moved or destroyed, resulting in two subsequent conventions (1882 and 1889) between the two countries to more clearly define the boundaries.
 Photographers were brought in to document the location of the markers.
 These photographs are in Record Group 77, Records of the Office of the Chief Engineers, in the National Archives.
-An example of one of these photographs, taken in the 1890s, is available online through the Archival Research Catalog (ARC) database, identifier: 519681 .
+An example of one of these photographs, taken in the 1890s, is available online through the Online Catalog (OPA) database, National Archives Identifier: 519681 .